Updated: Mar 1

 The physical requirements of climbing a tree (and playing outdoors in nature in general) are demanding.
 Kids develop their gross motor skills, balance, and muscle tone.

 Trees are a giant puzzle to climbers.
 In order to scale a tree, sometimes just in order to safely reach the next branch, children need to exercise much patience and determination.
 Like most nature play, tree climbing is an excellent character builder.

 Sorry, moms and dads – your kids will get scrapes, cuts, and bruises when climbing trees.
 But don’t worry: outdoor play makes them tough!

 This incredible, essential ability is developed when kids must judge distances between branches – or to the ground.

 Remember, a tree makes a beautiful gift.
-If you’re looking for eco friendly gifts for friends or family members, give them a fast-growing trees in garden pots.
+If you’re looking for eco-friendly gifts for friends or family members, give them fast-growing trees in garden pots.

 Written by Rifke Hill